Narimanz/Traffic-sign-classifier/README.md

 ## Test a Model on New Images

-Here are 8 German traffic signs that I found on the web with the result of prediction:
+Here are 8 German traffic signs that I found on the web.

 ![png](./index13.png)

+    2 of 8 signs were not well classified.
     The first and the second image might be difficult to classify because of their similarities with other traffic signs.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).